Green line (Taoyuan Metro)

-The Green line is a light metro line of the Taoyuan Metro that is under construction.
-The green line will join with the Taoyuan Airport MRT at Kengkou and Hengshan.
+The Green line, also known as Aerotropolis line (航空城線), is a light metro line of the Taoyuan Metro that is under construction.
+It will join with the Taoyuan Airport MRT at Kengkou and Hengshan.

 Construction on the Green line began in Bade District, Taoyuan on 15 October 2018.
-A groundbreaking ceremony was held on 11 October 2019 and the first phase of the line between Nanzhu Road and Kengkou is projected to open in 2026.
+A groundbreaking ceremony was held on 11 October 2019, and the first phase of the line between Nanzhu Road and Kengkou is projected to open in 2026.